msprijatelj/Elsevier-Interview/README.md

 # Safe Harbor De-Identification

-Python3.7 recommended.
+Python3.7 is recommended to run this code.
 To install & deploy, run `make all` in your terminal environment.
 The endpoint can then be tested via POST request to the API endpoint described by the app (default `http://127.0.0.1:5000`).
 This can be done via a cURL command in another terminal window, or through the API request framework of your choice.
 For example, to test using the sample payload given in the original problem's README, copy/paste the below command into your terminal environment.

 ```bash
 curl --header "Content-Type: application/json" \